 Dong Van Highland

 Dong Van highland, situated 146km from the town of Ha Giang and 1000m above sea level, is inhabited by the Tay and H’Mong ethnic groups.
 It takes about nine hours to reach this area by car from the town of Ha Giang.
-The temperature is approximately 1C in winter and reaches 24C on the hottest days.
+The temperature is approximately 1C

-Dong Van as a lot to offer including mountains, forests, hidden grottoes and caves, multicolored orchid forests and fruit orchards.
+in winter and reaches 24ºC on the hottest days.
+Dong Van has a lot to offer including mountains, forests, hidden grottoes and caves, multicolored orchid forests and fruit orchards.
 The plateau provides famous products and fruits such as Hau plums, peaches, persimmons without seeds and apples.
 There are also numerous plants used for their medicinal value, ginseng, anise, cinnamon, etc…

 Also interesting to visit is Pho Bang which features old multi-story houses made of clay bricks and tile roofs.
 On Sundays, all kinds of goods and multicolored clothes can be purchased in a very original mountain market.

-Steamed Ke Flower with Meat
+Steamed Ke flower with meat

 Buffalo skin salad

 The Tay people in Lam Binh have turned buffalo skin into a specialty on the dinner table on special occasions.
 Buffalo skin is heated over a fire and then soaked in water.
 After being cleaned, it is boiled for 1.5 to 2 hours and then sliced.
-Buffalo skin salad needs to be seasoned with spices and herbs such as peanuts, Vietnamese coriander, Vietnamese coriander, mac khen and banana flowers.
-The sweetness of buffalo skin, the richness of roasted peanuts, and the aroma of spices combine to create a special dish.

 Na Hang Corn Wine